larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

-The moderation team is authorized to moderate all non-working group fora, including, the IETF discussion and the last-call mailing lists and all non-WG mailing lists, as well as area mailing lists.
+The moderator team is authorized to moderate all non-working group fora, including, the IETF discussion and the last-call mailing lists and all non-WG mailing lists, as well as area mailing lists.
 This also includes non-WG IETF-sponsored chat mechanisms.